SS88UK/VestaCP-Server-Installer/README.md

 ```

 Next hold tight and watch it set-up the server.
 It may take 15 minutes just securing the server as part of the script generates DH parameters to secure NGINX (this could take up to 1 hour on 1 core DigitalOcean VPS’s).

+## Once installed, issue a server reboot with the following command:

+`shutdown -r now`